angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 dokku mysql:link craft-dokku-example craft-dokku-example
 ```

-Now, the next time we deploy our site, it will have access to the MySQL instance we created, and have the URL exposed through the `DATABASE_URL` environment variable.
+Now, the next time we deploy our site, it will have access to the MySQL instance we created through the `DATABASE_URL` environment variable.
 Let's configure Craft to use this database by updating /craft/config/db.php:

 ```php
 <?php